infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - Delivers training and supervision to specialist foster parents for a nine-month period, with a short period of aftercare.
 - There is also the Multidimensional Treatment Foster Care (MTFC) intervention which caters to young girls leaving the juvenile system.
 The intervention involves moving into a specialist foster placement for an average duration of 174 days.

+#### Results
+* Evaluation of group-based Multidimensional Treatment Foster Care for Adolescents indicated no impact on scholastic or language skills.
+* Multidimensional Treatment Foster Care for young girls leaving the youth justice system was evaluated for homework completion on three days in a one-week period at 3–6 months and 12 months post-baseline.
+At both time points the intervention group spent more days on homework than the control group; individuals in the intervention group spent approximately 150% more days in a week on homework at 12 months post-baseline, while the control group experienced a decline in the time allocated to this task.
+* School attendance was assessed and it was found that Multidimensional Treatment Foster Care for young girls leaving the juvenile system had an effect at the level at 12 months post-baseline.

 ##### The Letterbox Club

 - This intervention was delivered in the care setting, but there was no delivery agent and the learning was child-led.
 - It is a gifting intervention that provides personalized educational resources to children in foster care, with resources including books, stationary items and mathematical games.
 - Parcels are delivered to the child on a monthly basis over a six-month period.
 The intervention does not rely on, expect or demand foster carer involvement.

+#### Results
+* Evaluation of the Letterbox Club reported no effect on reading accuracy, reading comprehension, or reading rate.
+* In the trial of education specialists, it reported differences between the intervention group and control group at baseline but no significant differences at follow-up for maths test achievement scores (p = .082) or reading test achievement scores (p = .448).
+* It measured the impact on attitude towards reading, which included recreational reading and academic reading, in addition to the liking of school.
+At approximately eight months post-baseline there was no impact on these outcomes.

 ##### Head Start